-The Great Pyrenees is a large, majestic dog with a hard-working spirit and a gentle disposition.
-The breed is intelligent and very loyal to its family.
-The Great Pyrenees is a gentle giant that typically gets along very well with children.
-However, potential owners must understand their propensity to bark and the need for socialization.
+The Great Pyrenees is a large-size working dog breed from France with a typically white double coat.
+It's known for a hard-working spirit and a sweet disposition as well as its massive, muscular stature.
+The Great Pyrenees, or Pyr, is an adorable gentle giant, very loyal to its family, and typically gets along very well with children.
+However, potential owners must understand their propensity for nocturnal barking and the need for socialization.

 Characteristics of the Great Pyrenees

 Pyr puppies are the cutest, sweetest balls of white fluff that grow up to be big dogs with equally big hearts and souls.
 However, they are also world-class, potentially excessive barkers with a keen sense of hearing.
 Because they are so loyal and loving, they will immediately alert you—and the entire neighborhood—to an intruder, and this is especially true at night since they were bred to be nocturnal guards.
 This may make them less suitable for certain households.